In this blog post, we are going to discuss what are the health benefits of kale and why you should add it to your diet.

 Kale is undoubtedly one of the greatest sources of Vitamin K. a single cup or 67 grams of Raw Kale contains almost 7 times the daily recommended intake.

-We have reviewed: 8 Best Compact Juicers for 2021
+We have reviewed: 8 Best Compact Juicers

 6. May Prevent Heart Diseases by Lowering Cholesterol